rschristopher/ischristtrue.com/src/modern-views/free-will.md

 ### Weakness in Synergism

-Doubting God's absolute sovereignty, doubting God's omniscience.

 Risks of semi-pelegianism, pelegianism more generally, and even deism -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.

 ### Weakness in Monergism

-Doubting God's love for all mankind,
+Doubting God's love for all mankind.
- Christ dying only for the sins of the elect, not participating willfully in your own salvation, predestined to hell with no chance of salvation, impossible to act within, imposing limits on God based on rationality.
+Asserting that Christ died only for the sins of the elect.
+Not participating willfully in your own salvation.
+The unelect are predestined to hell with no chance of salvation.

+ impossible to act within

+ imposing limits on God based on rationality.

 Influence of Platonism / Hellenism applied to the Bible (hence prevalent in the west in exactly those areas most